postm1/GothicEngineImprover/README.md

 **Plugin for Gothic 2 Night of Raven**

-This plugin creates a BVH tree for a specific visual object with .3DS model It improves average FPS in 10%-50% range (depens on vobs amount in the scene)
+This plugin creates a BVH tree for a specific visual object with .3DS model.
+It improves average FPS in 10%-50% range (depens on vobs amount in the scene)